Hong Kong enters recession as protests again erupt in flames

 TV footage showed protesters, who streamed into the Kowloon hotel and shopping artery of Nathan Road on Sunday, setting fire to street barricades and squirting petrol from plastic bottles on to fires at subway entrances amid running battles with police.

-At one station, activists rolled a flaming metal barrel down a long staircase toward police below.
+At one station, activists rolled a flaming metal barrel down a long staircase towards police below.

 “The blow (from the protests) to our economy is comprehensive,” Paul Chan said in a blog post, adding that a preliminary estimate for third-quarter GDP on Thursday would show two successive quarters of contraction - the technical definition of a recession.